esphome/esphome-docs/components/output/ble_client.rst

     :description: Writes a binary value to a BLE device.
     :image: bluetooth.svg

-The ``ble_client`` component is a sensor platform that can query BLE devices for specific values of service characteristics.
+The ``ble_client`` component is a output that can write a binary value to service characteristics of
+BLE devices.

 For more information on BLE services and characteristics, see :doc:`/components/ble_client`.